istresearch/scrapy-cluster/docs/index.rst

 This documentation provides everything you need to know about the Scrapy based distributed crawling project, Scrapy Cluster.

-.. note:: As of 5/15/15 an official tagged release is getting close, we are just trying to ensure everything works easily for new users and iron out any linger documentation issues.
-Thank you for your patience and interest!

 .. toctree::
     :hidden:
     :maxdepth: 1